 The vitamin C content helps stave off various infections, boosting overall immunity system of the body.
 The anti-bacterial properties in it can keep you away from common cough and cold and other common illnesses, especially in this nippy weather.

-The vitamin C content helps stave off various infections, boosting overall immunity
+Benefits of drumsticks: The vitamin C content helps stave off various infections, boosting overall immunity

 So add more drumsticks to you diet and make the most of it!
 Here are some drumstick recipes that you must try at home, especially during winters.